 - Intense pain in your head or stomach

 - Severe changes in your vision

 - Bright red blood in your poop, pee, or vomit

 If you think you might have signs of AFib or if you have changes in your heartbeat, trouble with exercise, or you feel more tired than usual, see your doctor.
 They may refer you to a heart specialist who can help diagnose and treat AFib.

 This can help you relax and calm your nerves when your heart is racing.

-People with AFib who do yoga regularly may feel better and have lower heart rates and blood pressures.
-Other studies show doing yoga can lead to fewer episodes of AFib.
+People with AFib who do yoga regularly may feel better and have lower heart rate and blood pressure levels.
+Other studies show doing yoga may lead to fewer episodes of sudden AFib.

-Scientists think the simple movements and deep, steady breathing calm the nervous system.
-It may work during an episode, too.
+Scientists think the simple movements and deep, steady breathing calm the nervous system and help you regain control of your heart rate.

-To get started with yoga, "child's pose" is simple and relaxing.
+To get started with yoga, the "child's pose" is simple and relaxing.

 - Get on your hands and knees on the floor.